 You can use formulas like QUERY or SORT when you want to import a range of data from another sheet of the same Google Sheet.

-Use QUERY function to import data from one sheet to another in Google Sheets
+Use the QUERY function to import data from one sheet to another in Google Sheets

 The QUERY function is one of the most useful functions in Google Sheets.
 This function may be one reason for someone to move from Microsoft Excel to Google Sheets.
 You can use the QUERY function in multiple ways.